exyi/diplomka/diplomka/text/2-oview-3-terminology.md

-## Basepair type terminology
+## Basepair Type Classification

-### Saenger system
+### Saenger System

-Since many different non-canonical base pairs exists, a systematic way naming scheme is needed.
+Since many different non-canonical base pairs exists, a systematic naming scheme is necessary.
-The first naming scheme we know about was described by [W. Saenger in the Principles of Nucleic Acid Structure book published in 1984](https://doi.org/10.1007/978-1-4612-5190-3).
-W. Seanger identified possible base pairs with at least 2 hydrogen bonds and sorted them into 28 distinct classes.
+The first such scheme we are aware of was described by [W. Saenger in the book 'Principles of Nucleic Acid Structure' (1984)](https://doi.org/10.1007/978-1-4612-5190-3), where he identified and classified possible base pairs with at least two hydrogen bonds into 28 distinct classes.

-The classes are identified by a single ordinal number, and are sorted into five higher-level according to geometrical symmetry, and the pairing bases.
+The classes are identified using a single ordinal number and are grouped into five higher-level categories based on geometrical symmetry and pairing bases.

 ![Seanger's system of base pair types, [from the](https://doi.org/10.1007/978-1-4612-5190-3) book, page 120](../img/saenger-system-merged.png)

-### System of three edges
+### The System of Three Edges

-A more systematic approach was proposed [by N. B. Leontis and E. Westhof in a paper published in 2001](https://doi.org/10.1017/s1355838201002515).
+A more systematic approach was proposed [by N. B. Leontis and E. Westhof in a 2001 paper](https://doi.org/10.1017/s1355838201002515).
-The authors identified that each of the two nucleotides interacts with one of its three edges.
+The authors identified that each nucleotide interacts with one of its three edges:
 The “front edge” is called **“Watson-Crick”**, since this is the only edge involved in the canonical base pairing.
 The two side edges are called **“Hoogsteen”** and **“Sugar”** -- the former is involved in the Hoogsteen pairs and the latter covalently bonds with the ribose sugar.
-The base pairs are named by the two interacting edges, and their relative orientation (cis, trans).
+The base pairs are classified based on the two interacting edges and their relative orientation (cis or trans).

 ![The three edges of a pyrimidine (U) and a purine (G)](../img/purine-pyrimidine-edges.svg){#fig:LW-3-edges-UG}

-A pair of edges still leaves two possible conformations -- either the indicated edge arrows point in opposite directions, or they are parallel if we flip one of the bases.
+A pair of edges still leaves two possible conformations: either the indicated edge arrows point in opposite directions or they are parallel if one base is flipped.
-Usually, this results in a different set of hydrogen bonds, and it will require different shape of the nucleic acid backbone.
+This usually results in different sets of hydrogen bonds, and a distinct shape of the nucleic acid backbone.
-The Leontis-Westhof naming system calls one conformation **cis** and the other **trans**, based on the direction of the N-C1' bonds.
+The Leontis-Westhof naming system labels one conformation **cis** and the other **trans**, based on the direction of the N-C1' bonds.
-Generally, **cis** pairs have the N-C1' bonds pointing in a similar direction, while **trans** pairs orient them in the same direction.
+Generally, **cis** pairs have the N-C1' bonds pointing in a similar direction, while **trans** pairs orient them in opposite directions.
-However, there isn't any specific 90° limit on their angle, we instead label **cis** the conformation which is more acute angle than the **trans** conformation.
+However, there is not a strict 90° limit on their angle; instead, we label a conformation as **cis** if it has a more acute angle than the corresponding **trans** conformation (see example of **cHH AG** vs. **tHH AG** in Figure TODO).(TODO image, direct citation of cis/trans).
-There exist basepairs where both angles can be above 90°, for instance the **cHH AG** is only slightly further away from 180° than the **tHH AG** (TODO image).

-The **cis** and **trans** prefixes only indicate which way the bases face each other, it does not indicate if the pairing helix is parallel or antiparallel, although it correlates.
+The **cis** and **trans** prefixes only indicate the orientation of the base edges relative to each other, not whether the pairing helix is parallel or antiparallel, although there is a correlation.
-Canonical basepairs are **cis** Watson-Crick G-C and A-T with antiparallel strands.
+Canonical A-T, A-U, and G-C basepairs are **cis** Watson-Crick/Watson-Crick with antiparallel strands.
-For instance, **trans** Watson-Crick G-G pairs also occur in antiparallel strands (see the [`4pmi`](https://www.rcsb.org/structure/4pmi) PDB structure).
+For instance, **trans** Watson-Crick G-G can also occur in antiparallel strands (see the [`4pmi`](https://www.rcsb.org/structure/4pmi) PDB structure).
-Some basepair types can occur in both parallel and antiparallel strand, depending on the sugar-base conformation being **syn** or **anti**.
+Some basepair types may appear in both parallel and antiparallel strands, depending on the sugar-base conformation being **syn** or **anti**.
-The [“Strand Orientation” table at NAKB](https://www.nakb.org/basics/basepairs.html#LW/) is thus not entirely correct, it is only indicating the typical case.
+The [“Strand Orientation” table at NAKB](https://www.nakb.org/basics/basepairs.html#LW/) is thus not entirely accurate, as it only indicates typical cases.

 <!-- **Cis** basepairs have the pairing edge arrows oriented in parallel, while **trans** basepairs have edges in opposing direction.

 However, to pair in **cis**, the bases must be flipped -->

-Note that “Sugar” is a name of the purine or pyrimidine edge -- it does not necessarily mean that the pairing base is interacting with the ribose sugar, although it is frequently the case.
+Note that “Sugar” refers to the name of a purine or pyrimidine edge, which does not necessarily imply interaction with the ribose sugar, although it is common in RNA.
-In RNA, we often find the ribose O2' oxygen interacting with the other base, or even the other O2' oxygen.
+The O2' oxygen of the ribose can interact with other bases or even another O2' oxygen.
-Since it is an OH group, it can act either as both an H-bond donor and an acceptor.
+Since it is an OH group, it can function both as a hydrogen bond donor and acceptor.

 TODO Show example image of tSS GG + something that needs the O2'